pjox/portizs/content/fr/courses/mathdiscretes2019/_index.md

 ---
-# Course title, summary, and position.
+title: "LU2IN005 : Mathématiques discrètes (2019)"

+# Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
 linktitle: "LU2IN005 : Mathématiques discrètes (2019)"

+# Page summary for search engines.
 summary: L'objectif de ce cours est de présenter les outils mathématiques qui sont à la base des techniques utilisées dans la plupart des domaines de l'informatique.
-weight: 1

-# Page metadata.
-title: Objectifs & bibliographie
+# Date page published
-date: "2018-09-09T00:00:00Z"
+date: 2020-10-14
-lastmod: "2018-09-09T00:00:00Z"
+lastmod: "2020-10-14T00:00:00+01:00"

-draft: false  # Is this a draft? true/false
-toc: true  # Show table of contents? true/false
-type: docs  # Do not modify.
+# Academic page type (do not modify).

-# Add menu entry to sidebar.
-# - name: Declare this menu item as a parent with ID `name`.
+type: book

-# - weight: Position of link in menu.
+# Position of this page in the menu.
+Remove this option to sort alphabetically.
-menu:
-  mathdiscretes2019:
-    name: Objectifs & bibliographie
 weight: 1
 ---

 ## Objectifs